• Skip to primary navigation

 • ×

-Broiled scallops are tender, succulent bites of seafood that cook very quickly.
+Broiled bay scallops are an easy seafood dish.
+The tender, succulent bites of seafood with a sweet flavor are perfect for busy weeknights.
 Add some butter sauce and dinner can be ready in less than 15 minutes.

 scallops, carrots on green platter.